Effect of Cosmic Neutrino Background on the Dark Matter Self-interaction via Neutrino force: Phenomenology of the self-interacting dark matter

 In the region with higher DM mass ($m_\chi \gg m_\nu$), the allowed regions are essentially indistinguishable.
 In contrast, when $m_\chi \sim m_\nu$, the allowed region shifts upwards (towards larger $G_s$) to satisfy the core-cusp constraints.
 This means that the potential magnitude is significantly reduced.
 In particular, at this DM mass range, the vacuum potential \text{$V_{\rm vac}$} exponentially decays such that the repulsive \text{$V_{\rm bkg}$} is comparable to the attractive \text{$V_{\rm vac}$}.
 This leads to partial screening of the net attraction and thus a ``bump'' toward larger effective coupling.

-\subsubsection{Cosmic Neutrino Background Temperature}
+\subsubsection{Cosmic neutrino background temperature}

 As noted above, DM scattering can occur at earlier times, when the cosmic neutrino background temperature is higher.
 In this section, we derive parameter spaces for different ranges of temperature $T$.
-The result is shown in Fig.~\ref{fig: Parameter space for $V_{vac} + V_{bkg}$ of the scalar interaction, varying temperature} for $T = 10^4 \times T_0$ (left) and $T = 10^6 \times T_0$ (right), all within the range after the neutrino decoupling.
+The result is shown in figure~\ref{fig: Parameter space for $V_{vac} + V_{bkg}$ of the scalar interaction, varying temperature} for $T = 10^4 \times T_0$ (left) and $T = 10^6 \times T_0$ (right), all within the range after the neutrino decoupling.

 For higher temperatures $T$, the cosmic neutrino background affects a broader mass range, roughly $m_\chi \lesssim T$.
-This follows from the fact that the background potential partially screens the vacuum potential; both scale as $1/r^5$ in the range $r \gg m_\chi^{-1} \gtrsim T^{-1}$, which is discussed in Sec.~\ref{subsec: implication of bkg on DM scattering}.
+This follows from the fact that the background potential completely screens the vacuum potential; both are in the same form of $1/r^5$ in the range $r \gg m_\chi^{-1} \gtrsim T^{-1}$, which is discussed in section~\ref{subsec: implication of bkg on DM scattering}.
 Thus, even relatively heavy DM can experience significant cosmic neutrino background effects at earlier times.

-Besides the DM self-scattering, the neutrino background may also affect the DM annihilation.
-Since the annihilation continues to much later times, when DM becomes non-relativistic, the neutrino background can affect the DM annihilation process through modification in multiple neutrino exchange.
+Besides the DM self-scattering, since the DM annihilation also happens in the presence of a neutrino background, the C$\nu$B can affect the DM annihilation process through modification in multiple neutrino exchange.
 This will be discussed in the next section.

-\subsection{Effect of Cosmic Neutrino Background on Sommerfeld Enhancements}
+\subsection{Effect of cosmic neutrino background on sommerfeld enhancements}

 In this section, we compute the Sommerfeld enhancement factor $S$ from the DM-neutrino effective operator in Eq.~\eqref{Effective DM Interaction}, incorporating the cosmic neutrino background effect.
 The factor is evaluated using Eq.~\eqref{Sommerfeld Enhancement factor computed} under the neutrino potential \text{$V = V_{\rm vac} + V_{\rm bkg}$}.
-Since the neutrino potential is singular as $1/r^5$, we regulate it as described in the Sec.~\ref{subsec: self-scattering}.
-We present the factor $S-1$ with and without the background correction in Fig.~\ref{fig: sommerfeld enhancement factor}.
-The effective coupling is reliable for non-relativistic scattering ($G_s \gg m_\chi^{-1}$).
-Extending beyond this range would make the results sensitive to UV physics underlying the contact interaction (See Ref.~\cite{Coy_2022} for possible UV channels).
+Since the neutrino potential is singular as $1/r^5$, we regulate it as described in the section~\ref{subsec: self-scattering}.
+We present the factor $S-1$ with and without the background correction in figure~\ref{fig: sommerfeld enhancement factor}.
+The effective coupling is reliable for non-relativistic scattering ($G_s \ll m_\chi^{-1}$).
+Extending beyond this range would make the results sensitive to UV physics underlying the contact interaction (See ref.~\cite{Coy_2022} for possible UV channels).
 Therefore, we restrict the range of our plots accordingly.